 - Should I buy a cheaper or more expensive house?

 - Should I buy an investment property?

-- Couple’s happy retirement on hold until son moves out
+- A couple’s happy retirement on hold until son moves out